Linear Optics#

 Electric and Magnetic Polarization#

-The magnetic response is negligible for common optical materials, so the electric polarization typically dominates light-matter interactions.
+The magnetic response is negligible in most optical materials, so the electric polarization typically dominates light-matter interactions.
 Given as a power series, the electric polarization can be expanded in the time-space domain \(\left(t, \mathbf{x}\right)\) as tensor product convolutions of electric susceptibilities with the electric field:

 \[\begin{split}\begin{align} P_{i} &= \epsilon_0 \left( \chi^{(1)}_{ij} * E_{j} + \chi^{(2)}_{ijk} ** E_{j}E_{k} + \chi^{(3)}_{ijkl} *** E_{j}E_{k}E_{l} + \ldots \right) \\ M_{i} &\approx 0 \end{align}\end{split}\]